Country: Sweden (might pass by Finland and Norway)

 - 2017, October: Pack everything needed in the sled with the custom-made wheel and make it ready for departure Done-ish

 Highlights: Caves!
 Docksta, Höga kusten (High coast), Aurora Lights, SNOW!
-Snowshoes on!
+Snowshoes on or in worse case scenario, skiis!

 Highlights: Torneälven, Kukkulaforsen, more snow!
 Wildlife and if unlucky, midnight Sun.